stooblie/capstone_fighting_fake_news/README.md

   **Histogram**

-  This involves converting the image into a histogram representation of the pixel distribution.
-Since the images were grayscale, this showed the intensity distribution of the pixels and proved to be a fast and indicative feature for the model.
+  This involves converting the image into a histogram representation of the pixel intensities.
+Comparing the pixel intensity histograms between images proved to be a fast and indicative feature for the model.
 The depiction below shows an example of how this technique works to represent each pixel of the photo:

   ![Histogram Sample](https://github.com/stooblie/capstone_fighting_fake_news/blob/master/images/project/histogram_sample.jpg)